A Well-Researched But Narrowly-Focused Volume

-The second main objective of the book is the author's case that the Austro-Hungarian military's spending priorities were greatly flawed, and that by spending less on fortresses and battleships it could have had a much more effective field army.
-Here however, the author exaggerates his case.
+The second main objective of the book is the author's case that the Austro-Hungarian military's spending priorities were greatly flawed and that by spending less on fortresses and battleships it could have had a much more effective field army.
+Here, however, the author exaggerates his case.
 For example, he makes the claim that the army's spending on fortresses was expensive, and this impacted readiness in the 1866 war.
-This is butressed by his claim that fortress spending was 1,244,000 florins per year, compared to 370,000 florins spent by the Prussians.
+This is buttressed by his claim that fortress spending was 1,244,000 florins per year, compared to 370,000 florins spent by the Prussians.
 Comparatively, the 1865 spending by the military was 42,500 for rifles, 20,000 for artillery shells, 8,500 on new fortress cannons, and 317,000 for troops exercises.
-Thus the amount that the Austrians spent on their fortresses was stunningly large in comparison to the rest of their army expenditures, and it was its own economic mismanagement which prevent new equipment such as breech loading rifles from being acquired.
-However, the author then goes into extensive detail concerning the breech-loading rifle program established after the war, relating that the new breech-loading Werndl rifle cost 50 florins per piece, and that the army's order for 611,500 (not even enough to equip the entire army after the army law of 1868 introduced universal conscription) cost 30,550,000 florins—37.6% of the 81,200,000 1867 army budget.
-If such an incredible sum of money was needed to re-equip the army with breech loaders, as the statistics the author provides demonstrates, then 1,244,000 spent on fortresses is miniscule in comparison—the army could have spent nothing on fortresses for decades and not have procured all the rifles it needed.
+Thus the amount that the Austrians spent on their fortresses was stunningly large in comparison to the rest of their army expenditures, and it was its own economic mismanagement which prevent new equipment such as breech-loading rifles from being acquired.
+However, the author then goes into extensive detail concerning the breech-loading rifle program established after the war, relating that the new breech-loading Werndl rifle cost 50 florins per piece and that the army's order for 611,500 (not even enough to equip the entire army after the army law of 1868 introduced universal conscription) cost 30,550,000 florins—37.6% of the 81,200,000 1867 army budget.
+If such an incredible sum of money was needed to re-equip the army with breech loaders, as the statistics the author provides demonstrates, then 1,244,000 spent on fortresses is minuscule in comparison—the army could have spent nothing on fortresses for decades and not have procured all the rifles it needed.

 © 2018 Ryan Thomas